What are Apex code review tools?

 Salesforce development is unique because of its “clicks not code”.
 Code reviews will still benefit features which are created through the Salesforce UI.
 Git is the one of the best tools for code reviews.
 Code reviews work best when it’s possible to create branches for your code which are separate from the master branch.
 Git makes this really easy.
 It also makes it easy to compare a previous branch with the new branch.

-Here are a few tools I recommend using for the Apex code changes:
+A few tools I recommend using for the Salesforce Apex code changes

 Our third response comes from Paarth Jolly, CEO & Founder at YVExperts.
 Paarth, has been an active blogger, and We Both Code, and leader in the Salesforce Community since 2013, and has been working with Salesforce.com, for developing Sales and Service cloud applications.
 This includes both standard and custom functionalities.
 Here is what Paarth had to add to our blog: